Are Louisiana Records Public?

 According to the Louisiana Public Records Law (La.
 Rev. Stat.
 Ann. § 44:31(B)(2)), “any person” may inspect public records or obtain reproduced copies.
 The law states that where there is uncertainty about a record’s public status, the burden of proving that the public record is not subject to disclosure rests with the public agency or its appointed records custodian.
 Public records in Louisiana that are exempt from public disclosure may be available to requestors eligible to access background check information.

-What Is Exempted Under the Louisiana Public Records?
+What is Exempted Under the Louisiana Public Records?

-- Personal information on public employees, such as performance evaluations, medical and insurance information, organizational memberships, transcripts, and letters of recommendation.
+- Personal information on public employees, such as personnel records, performance evaluations, medical and insurance information, organizational memberships, transcripts, and letters of recommendation.
 Information such as telephone numbers and home addresses are also exempt if the employee requests confidentiality (La.
 Rev. Stat.
 Ann. § 44:11).

 - Personally identifiable student records, such as birth dates, test scores, and grades.
 Other student records, including assessments, statistics, and reports, may be open to public disclosure if they do not identify any students, classes, or teachers.

 - Records created or maintained by law enforcement officials, prosecutors, intelligence agencies, correctional agencies, and communications districts (La.
 Rev. Stat.
 Ann. § 44:3(A)).
 This exemption covers a wide range of records used by these parties for investigative and prosecution purposes.
 Some examples include records identifying a confidential source, containing investigative or security data, identifying personnel working undercover, or containing information used in pending criminal litigation.